 Beth Antler: "I've never yet had trouble handling a man, whatever his age" [Fatale]

-As two dimensional greedy and possessive bitch as she is supposed to be it's kind of unusual that parts of the novel in which she appears actually breathe with life and vitality.
+As a two dimensional greedy and possessive bitch as she is supposed to be, it's unusual that parts of the novel in which she appears actually breathe with life and vitality.
 I think Fischer must have really liked writing about this girl.

 Blackouts:

 None, but it's pretty close.
-Simon gets beaten by a couple of thugs who leave him afterwards "crumpled to a miasma of sickness" but next paragraph simply concludes the action with "Time passed.
+Simon gets beaten by a couple of thugs who leave him afterwards "crumpled to a miasma of sickness", but the following paragraph simply concludes the action with "Time passed.
 Gradually I realized that I was alone in the street."

 Title: